iuliann/rapture-validation/README.md

 ### License

-Rapture-Validator is licensed under the MIT License - see the `LICENSE` file for details.
+Rapture PHP Validation is licensed under the MIT License - see the `LICENSE` file for details.